lafiracasseer/Rural-Water-access-and-Fertility-Rate-Dashboard/README.md

 # How does access to safe drinking water in rural areas effect fertility rates?

-This project explores the relationship between rural infrastructure and demographic shifts.
-Specifically, it investigates the hypothesis that improved access to basic drinking water in rural areas correlates with a decline in national fertility rates by reducing time poverty for women and improving child survival rates.
+This dashboard explores how access to safe drinking water in rural areas correlates with national fertility rates.
+Using global data from 2000 to 2021, it visualizes whether improving basic infrastructure in rural communities leads to a decline in births per woman.

 https://rural-water-access-and-fertility-rate-dashboard.streamlit.app/